 REST AND RECOVERY: Get Some Zzz’s

-After the NY marathon, your body is craving carbs to replenish glycogen for energy and protein for muscle repair, and you have about a 30 minute window to shut down the stress response to exercise, including cortisol.
-How much do you need depend upon your weight, training intensity and race duration.
+After the NY marathon, your body is craving carbs to replenish glycogen for energy and protein for muscle repair, and you have about a 30-minute window to shut down the stress response to exercise, including cortisol.
+How much you need depends upon your weight, training intensity, and race duration.
 “Ideally the carb-protein ratio should be 4-to-1.” – Nancy Clar, R.D. author of Food Guide for Marathoners.

 HYDRATION: Know your sweat rate.

 - Determine the number of fluid ounces consumed during activity (16 ounces = 1 pound).

 - Drink 24-32 ounces of water or sports drink for every 1 pound lost.